 We came up with the consideration that today’s beauty=otherness.

 The socially accepted norm of “beauty” is being substituted by strategies to become different.
 Alienation is used as potential for distinction, thus turning socially normed otherness into a new way to create a differentiated beauty.
 Digital tools enable the relief of YOUR idea of beauty that lives in YOUR body and mind.

 If one of your AI portraits could talk and ask you what they are, what would you answer?

 I created these A.I.
-Beauty Portraits together with UK collage artist Mat Maitland, who for me is one of the pioneers to show beauty in a very own new way.
-I am really fascinated in particular by how these Beauty portraits, which are fully created digital, look so physical.
+Beauty Portraits together with UK collage artist Mat Maitland, who, for me, is one of the pioneers to show the beauty in a very own new way.
+I am really fascinated, in particular, by how these Beauty portraits, which are fully created digitally, look so physical.
 They look like a painting, something very poetical and philosophical.

-I really like that they are on the border between beauty and something that you might not know or is unseen and they are polarizing.
+I really like that they are on the border between beauty and something that you might not know or is unseen, and they are polarising.

-For me they don’t need to speak, that leaves more room for personal interpretation.
+For me, they don’t need to speak, which leaves more room for personal interpretation.

 In 2021 you co-founded NewFormat, a creative studio, embarking on a journey of collaborations across many different fields – from music to fashion, the list is long.

 Before Newformat, we have known each other for quite some time and collaborated on many projects as freelancers.
 At the end of 2020, we decided to unify our skillsets and founded this studio together in the beginning of 2021.
 We believe we’re much stronger as a unit, and as digital art is also becoming more and more in demand, we built a team.

 NewFormat is a creative studio and artist association focusing on interdisciplinary exchange within different artistic, cultural and technological forces in the context of contemporary disruption.
 Driven by audacious re-invention we believe in the act of experimentation as the foremost catalyst for a progressive vision with the power to break new ground.